 Adults: $10 donation, Students: Free.
 Doors open for seating at 3:30.

-March 26, 2017: Kimiko Hahn
+March 26, 2017: KPS Welcomes Kimiko Hahn

-Kimiko Hahn has authored nine books of poems, including the recent collections: Brain Fever (W.W.
+Kimiko Hahn has authored nine books of poems, including: Brain Fever (W.W.
 Norton, 2014) and Toxic Flora (2010), which both take their cues from science.
 Her numerous awards include a Guggenheim Fellowship, the PEN/Voelcker Award, the Shelley Memorial Prize from the Poetry Society of America, and a Lila Wallace-Reader’s Digest Writers’ Award, as well as fellowships from the NEA.
 She has taught at New York University, and is a distinguished professor in the MFA Program in Creative Writing & Literary Translation at Queens College, The City University of New York.
 Kimiko Hahn was born in Mt.
 Kisco, grew up in Pleasantville and currently resides in NYC.
 She is currently President of the Poetry Society of America.

 Photo credit: Beowulf Sheehan